-The methodology will estimate the amount of people walking and driving from the project. [text, table] In addition, the methodology will distribute and assign the project's vehicle trips to roadways, intersections, loading zones, and driveways to the extent applicable.
-The methodology should describe walking trips to and from the project site, particularly between the project's entrance and exit locations and nearby transit stations/stops and major destinations. [text, figure]
+The methodology will estimate the amount of people bicycling and driving from the project. [text, table] In addition, the methodology will distribute and assign the project's vehicle trips to roadways, intersections, loading zones, and driveways to the extent applicable.
+The methodology should describe bicycling trips to and from the project site, particularly between the project site and major destinations and routes identified in the San Francisco Bikeway Network. [text, figure]